cliviu74/scripts/home-assistant/README.md

 # Home Assistant maintenance scripts

-## Home Assistant installation on FreeNAS / Truenas jail
+## Home Assistant installation on FreeNAS / TrueNAS jail

 First, you need to create a freenas jail. nixCraft blog has a good tutorial on creating jails on freenas https://www.cyberciti.biz/faq/how-to-create-freenas-jails-with-iocage/